-The cost of mental health services varies enormously, depending on where you live and what service you are getting.
+The cost of mental health services varies enormously, depending on where you live and which service you are receiving.

 If you see a doctor (GP or psychiatrist), Medicare covers some or all of that cost.